lairtech/lair.lang/README.md

 With that 3 additional pattern we can now express integers with or without a leading sign and convert the captured integer string to and `Int64` with some operator overloading like:
 `integerPattern = c(("-" + "+") ^ -1 * range('0', '9') ^ 1) / i -> Base.parse(Int64, i)`

-The last bit of changes to support also integers in the interpreter is to combine the `booleanPattern` and `integerPattern` with an `OrderedChoice` like `primitivePattern = booleanPattern + integerPattern` and use that now in the `parsingExp`.
-We may also need to change the `printExp` to handle integer printing.
+The last bit of changes to support also integers in the interpreter is to combine the `booleanPattern` and `integerPattern` with an `OrderedChoice` like `primitivePattern = booleanPattern + integerPattern` and use that now in the `Lair.parse`.
+We may also need to change the `Lair.print` to handle integer printing.

 PEG DSL grammar for the language up so far:
 ```julia